A Titanic expert, an adventurer, a CEO, and a father and son were killed in Titan’s implosion

 Condolences poured in from Pakistan’s Foreign Ministry, government officials, friends and ordinary Pakistanis.
 Pakistani TV stations halted their routine broadcasts and shared the news.
 Salman Sufi, an adviser to Prime Minister Shahbaz Sharif, wrote on Twitter: “Very sad and unfortunate news.
 Prayers for the families of deceased.
 Mr Dawood and family are in our prayers.”

-PAUL-HENRI NARGEOLET
+PAUL-HENRY NARGEOLET

 Nargeolet was a former French navy officer who was considered a Titanic expert after making multiple trips to the wreckage over several decades.